Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 urban_scores/
 ```

+Keep in mind that the model_objects/ folder contents are not shared on this GitHub repository to keep it lightweight, but they can be found in the [Zenodo Repository](https://doi.org/10.5281/zenodo.21130842).

 ## Outputs

 The primary outputs include:

-- manuscript figures;
+- Manuscript figures
-- supplementary figures;
+- Supplementary figures
-- visualizations of fitted Bayesian models and posterior distributions;
+- Visualizations of fitted Bayesian models and posterior distributions
-- summary statistics describing model results across taxonomic levels; and
+- Summary statistics describing model results across taxonomic levels
-- intermediate tables used to generate the results presented in the manuscript.
+- Intermediate tables used to generate the results presented in the manuscript

 ------------------------------------------------------------------------